lsst-dm/dmtn-249/index.rst

    This will also typically occur well before the rest of the ``put``, as part of QuantumGraph generation.

 3. Perform the ``Datastore.put`` operation, writing the file artifacts associated with the dataset and returning records to the Butler.
-   When the Datastore is backed by storage that requires signed URLs, this includes first obtaining a signed URI from the server.
    Datastore can be expected to make this operation atomic, either because it is naturally atomic for its storage backing or via writing a temporary and moving it.
    We do have to accept the possibility of failures leaving partially-written temporary files around.